robotics-laboratory/cart-pole/docs/controller_protocol.md

 ```

 ### `reset <group> [key1 key2 ...]`
-Resets given keys to default values and returns them back (format matches “get” command).
+Resets given keys to default values and returns them back (format matches "get" command).
 If no keys are specified, resets all keys from gived group.
 ```
 >>> reset config max_v max_a
 <<< + max_v=0.5 max_a=1.0